mebubo/fpmortals-cats/manuscript/complete.md

 implementation may choose to sequence the operations to be on the safe side.

-The subtleties of how we deal with (re)-ordering of effects, and what those effects are, deserves a dedicated chapter on Advanced Monads.
+The subtleties of how we deal with (re)-ordering of effects, and what those effects are, deserves a dedicated chapter on Cats Monads.

 ### Commutativity